microbit-foundation/micropython-microbit-v2-simulator/README.md

 The iframe provides the micro:bit board user interface and some limited interactions.
 It does not provide a terminal for serial output or the REPL or any UI for the sensors.
+A value for color can be passed to the simulator via a query string and is used to style the play button.
+E.g., http://localhost:8000/simulator.html?color=blue

 [demo.html](./src/demo.html) is an example of embedding the simulator.
 It connects the iframe to a terminal and provides a simple interface for